isananpro-arch/telco-churn-analysis/README.md

 * Converting TotalCharges into a numeric format
 * Handling missing/blank values in TotalCharges
 * Standardizing service categories like *“No internet service”* and *“No phone service”*
-* Converting SeniorCitizen into a more interpretable bins format
+* Converting the binary SeniorCitizen indicator from 0/1 into readable No/Yes labels

 ---